 I see Eve as a trapezoid.
 She is experimenting, but not sure what to do, and gets Adam involved.
 She wouldn’t be moving at all without the impetus of the triangle serpent.

 God, my friends, is a square.
 The rules are there for a reason and they have been broken.
 But there is some hope presented, even in the changes which don’t largely seem positive otherwise..
 The penalty, “you will die,” is at least not instantly carried out.
 So am I being judgmental in using a square here?
-That’s for you to think about.
+That’s another option for you and hopefully a group to think about.
+Are you always required to feel good about the role played by God in a story?